 - The purpose of this program is to assist homeowners with repairs for conditions that pose an imminent threat to the health and safety of the occupants, and to bring their property up to minimum housing standards.

 - Applicants must have a fee or leasehold interest in the property to be improved.

 - Applicants must have been a resident at the home for the past 12 months.

 - Basic maintenance services will not be undertaken by the NFRIHA.

 - The level of assistance is also contingent on the NFRIHA’s ability to record a Useful Life/Use Restriction on the property.

-Housing Services Program:
+Real Estate Services Program: